-This course intends to help students construct their own theology of evangelism based on biblical and theological foundations, and develop a program of evangelism appropriate to their own ministry contexts.
-Attention will be given to the Wesleyan understanding of evangelism as well as s well as to the place of evangelism within the whole mission of the church.
+This course helps students construct their own theology of evangelism based on biblical and theological foundations, and develop a program of evangelism appropriate to their own ministry contexts.
+Attention will be given to the Wesleyan understanding of evangelism and to the place of evangelism within the whole mission of the church.
 The students will be encouraged to cultivate a style of faith-sharing that reflects their own theology and personality, and to have some hands-on experience in witnessing.
-The course will consist of lectures, class discussions, case studies, and student presentations.
 [3 credit hours.
-Instructor: Dr. Joon-Sik Park.
+Instructor: Dr. Joon-Sik Park or Dr. Taylor Denyer.
 Frequency: Odd springs.
 Prerequisite: ME570, ME580, or ME590.]